tigellus/Markdown/4. Pulmonary Mechanical Ventilation/09. Routes & Modes of Mechanical Ventilation/Routes & Modes of Mechanical Ventilation.md

 What type of mechanical ventilation augments the patient’s own spontaneous breathing efforts?

 [WRONG] Control Mechanical Ventilation (CMV)
+[WRONG] Assist Control (AC)
-[WRONG] Synchronized Intermittent Mandatory Ventilation (SIMV) [RIGHT] Pressure Support Ventilation (PSV)
+[RIGHT] Pressure Support Ventilation (PSV)

-# Adjuncts to Mechanical Ventilation
+# Adjuncts to Mechanical Ventilation--> I don't know why this is titled this way?
+PEEP is not an adjunct, it's a ventilator setting (See my comments re ventilator settings in previous module)

 ### Positive-End Expiratory Pressure (PEEP)
 * Airway pressure is maintained at end of expiration
 * Increases functional residual capacity (FRC) thus improving lung volume and promoting alveolar recruitment
 * Used for patients with refractory hypoxemia and bilateral lung disease

-#### Complications
+#### Complications of Positive Pressure Ventilation
-* Reduced cardiac output
+* Reduced cardiac output due to increased intrathoracic pressure
 * May increase intracerebral pressure
 * Increase risk for barotrauma
 * Increase risk for pneumothorax

 ### Continuous Positive Airway Pressure (CPAP)
-* Patient breathes independently, either through the ventilator circuit or with CPAP mask
+* Provides continuous positive pressure either invasively (eg. through the endotracheal tube) or noninvasively (eg. through tightly-fitting mask)
+* Settings: PEEP and FiO2
+* Patient must trigger all breaths- no pre-set respiratory rate
 * No preset tidal volume
-* FiO2 and gas pressure at end-exhalation are controlled
-* Used most often with patients requiring intubation for airway management
+* Noninvasive CPAP used most often with patients as a last effort before intubation
-* Also used as weaning mode
+* Also used as weaning mode (because it requires more work from the patient)
 * Commonly used as treatment for sleep apnea

 PEEP is used when the patient is receiving a mechanical breath.